 The LocNavigator Newsletter

-I quickly realized the challenges that come with trying to explain different cultures to my friends and family back home.
-I learned about translation as a means for breaking through the langauge barrier.
+I lived with a host family in Nagoya and quickly realized the challenges that come with trying to explain cultural difference to my friends and family back home.

-I lived with a host family in Nagoya.
-One night, my host father, a dentist, handed me a fax in Japanese.
+One night, my host father, a dentist, handed me a one-page fax in Japanese.
 He asked me to translate it into English.

 It was dense text.
 A single block of Japanese kanji and kana, no spaces, from top to bottom.
 I was intimidated, but curious to see what I could do.